pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/examples/k8s-app-canary-with-pod-selector.md

 In PipeCD context, manifests defined in Git are the manifests for primary variant, so please note to ensure that your deployment manifest contains `pipecd.dev/variant: primary` label and selector in the spec.

-To enable canary strategy for this Kubernetes application, you will update your `.pipe.yaml` file to be as below:
+To enable canary strategy for this Kubernetes application, you will update your application configuration file to be as below:

 ``` yaml
 apiVersion: pipecd.dev/v1beta1